-Solana and Cardano, two new blockchains, provide comparable features to Ethereum and have their own native coins.
+The top 5 cryptocurrency in India like Solana and Cardano, two new blockchains, provide comparable features to Ethereum and have their own native coins.
 Nonetheless, analysts believe Ethereum is well positioned to expand with its users and satisfy changing demand in the future.

 “If Ethereum wanted to, it could rapidly grow capacity”, argues Raza Khan, a fintech investor and founder of the blockchain platform Be.
 And, for the time being, it appears that the Ethereum community is content to wait and see whether it does.

 ‘Ethereum-Killers’ Pose a Threat

 If “cryptocurrency” and “NFT” become household terms in 2021, “Web3” may follow suit in 2022.
 Web3 refers to an open-access version of the internet based on blockchain technology, in which financial transactions are more transparent, people have greater control over their data, and users own the majority of the infrastructure through cryptocurrency in the cryptocurrency market.

 Companies like as Ethereum and related blockchains such as Solana, Cardano, and Tezos are trying to build the infrastructure that will support the future vision of Web3.
 Investors compare these new innovations to the dot-com boom, when Google, Facebook, and Apple initially gained public attention.
 “The struggle for Web 3 and the next development of the internet will be in 2022”, adds Balina.